loopandlearn/news/docs/index.md

 ### Trio 0.8.3

 Trioneers (that’s our fancy name for Trio users) using Omnipod should update to [Trio 0.8.3](https://github.com/nightscout/Trio/releases/tag/v0.8.3) immediately.
-This [hotfix](https://www.applause.com/blog/what-is-hotfix-software-patches-explained/) addresses a breaking regression introduced in 0.8.1 and carried forward in 0.8.2 that can cause Trio to temporarily stop looping.
+This [hotfix](https://www.applause.com/blog/what-is-hotfix-software-patches-explained/) addresses an issue introduced in 0.8.1 and carried forward in 0.8.2 that can cause Trio to temporarily stop looping.

 ### LoopFollow 6.2.0

-[LoopFollow 6.2.0 release](https://github.com/loopandlearn/LoopFollow/releases/tag/v6.2.0) brings real-time data updates over WebSocket, convenient remote dosing with Quick-Picks, a yesterday-vs-today comparison line, Dynamic Font Size support for the info table, and a wave of reliability fixes for Live Activities, BG history, the prediction cone, and Nightscout profiles.
+[LoopFollow 6.2.0 release](https://github.com/loopandlearn/LoopFollow/releases/tag/v6.2.0) brings real-time data updates from Nightscout when LoopFollow is open, convenient remote dosing with Quick-Picks, a yesterday-vs-today comparison line, Dynamic Font Size support for the info table, and a wave of reliability fixes for Live Activities, BG history, the prediction cone, and Nightscout profiles.

 * [LoopFollowDocs: New Feature Hightlights](https://loopfollowdocs.org/faqs/lf-history/#new-feature-highlights)